rhumb-lang/rhi/docs/05_project_structure.md

         0.1.0:
             core_mechanics: 0.3.2 # this means that physics@0.1.0 depends on core_mechanics@0.3.2
             math: 0.1.0! # the ! means standard library (all standard libraries are versioned)

-    art_files: true # true means this is a asset/resource folder that should be included in any distribution
+    # The brackets indicate this is a Resource Shelf.
+    art_files: [0.1.0] # Maps to: /src/[art_files]/0.1.0

+    # if you are using the flag for allowing wildcards, you could reference the tip version directly
+    sounds: [-] # Maps to: /src/[sounds]/-
+    # if you want to specify a resource catalog inline, use the - dash leading line to indicate []
+    icons: # Maps to: /src/[icons] (just a folder of files)
+    - logo.png: sha256:a1b2...
+    - spinner.gif: ___ # the triple underscore ____ means that the user has not yet added a checksum

-    integration_checks: false # false means that this is a non-resource folder that should be excluded from any distribution
+    # false means that this is a non-resource folder that should be excluded from any distribution
+    integration_checks: false # but it could still have its own catalog (like for testing routes)
 ---
 # ./core_mechanics/core_mechanics@.rhy
--: null # since none of the versions contain dependencies, no pointer is needed 0.4.1: null
+-: null # since none of the versions contain dependencies, no pointer is needed 0.4.1: ~ # in YAML ~ is equivalent to null
 0.3.2: null # null means that this is a rhumb folder but there's no dependencies and no inner shelves
 ---
 # ./win_conditions/win_conditions@.rhy